Outkast discography

 The discography of American hip hop duo Outkast consists of six studio albums (one of which doubles as a soundtrack album), one compilation album, one video album, 24 commercial singles, two promotional singles, and 23 music videos.
 As featured artists, the duo has appeared on eight commercial singles, four promotional singles, and in seven music videos.

-In 1992, Outkast became the first hip hop act to be signed to the label LaFace Records; with their first studio album Southernplayalisticadillacmuzik (1994) that debuted at number 20 on the US Billboard 200.
+In 1992, Outkast became the first hip hop act to be signed to the label LaFace Records; their debut studio album Southernplayalisticadillacmuzik (1994) debuted at number 20 on the US Billboard 200.
 Southernplayalisticadillacmuzik spawned the commercially successful single "Player's Ball", which reached number 37 on the US Billboard Hot 100.
 It was later certified gold by the Recording Industry Association of America (RIAA).
 Their following two albums, ATLiens (1996) and Aquemini (1998), were commercially successful in the United States; both albums peaked at number two on the Billboard 200, and were certified double-platinum by the RIAA.
 Three singles were released from each album; all three from ATLiens charted on the Billboard Hot 100, with "Elevators (Me & You)" peaking at number 12, making it the most successful.
 The lead single from Aquemini, "Rosa Parks", peaked at number 55 on the Billboard Hot 100: two more singles, "Skew It on the Bar-B" and "Da Art of Storytellin' (Pt.
 1)", were released from the album.
 In 1998, Outkast collaborated with hip hop group Goodie Mob on the single "Black Ice (Sky High)" and with rapper Cool Breeze on the single "Watch for the Hook"; the singles peaked at numbers 50 and 73 on the Billboard Hot 100, respectively.